Rubén Limardo

-Rubén Dario Limardo Gascón (born August 3, 1985) is a Venezuelan left-handed épée fencer, five-time team Pan American champion, four-time individual Pan American champion, three-time Olympian, and 2012 individual Olympic champion.
+Rubén Dario Limardo Gascón (born 3 August 1985) is a Venezuelan left-handed épée fencer, five-time team Pan American champion, four-time individual Pan American champion, three-time Olympian, and 2012 individual Olympic champion.

-Limardo competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2020 Tokyo Olympic Games.
+Limardo competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, the 2020 Tokyo Olympic Games, and the 2024 Paris Olympic Games.

-His younger brother, Francisco, also competes in fencing on the international level.
+His younger brothers, Francisco and Jesus, also compete in fencing on the international level.
 In 2015 he was elected to the National Assembly for the United Socialist Party of Venezuela.

 Olympics

 Born in Ciudad Bolívar, Limardo competed for his native country in the 2008 Olympics épée competition, placing 23rd.

 Limardo competed at the 2012 Summer Olympics in London winning a gold medal in the individual épée event at the ExCeL Exhibition Centre on 1 August, two days before his 27th birthday.
 He won the gold when he defeated Norway's Bartosz Piasecki 15–10 in the men's épée final, winning Venezuela's first ever fencing medal, and Latin America's first Olympic gold medal in épée in 108 years, after Ramón Fonst won the event in 1904.

 Limardo earned Venezuela's second gold medal in any Olympic Games with the first being at the 1968 Summer Olympic Games when Francisco Rodríguez won gold as a boxer in the light flyweight division.

-He competed at the 2016 Summer Olympics in Rio de Janeiro in the individual épée and the team épée competition.
-In the individual event, he was defeated by Ayman Mohamed Fayez of Egypt during the round of 32.
-He was the flagbearer for Venezuela during the opening ceremony.
+He competed in the team and individual épée events at the 2016, 2020, and 2024 Olympic Games.
+In the individual event, he was eliminated in the round of 32 by Ayman Mohamed Fayez of Egypt, Romain Cannone of France, and Tibor Andrásfi of Hungary, respectively.
+He was the flagbearer for Venezuela during the opening ceremony in the 2016 Olympics.